Fixed stars

 Kepler, Johannes.
 Mysterium Cosmographicum, 1596.
 Kepler's heliocentric rendition of the cosmos, containing an outermost "sphaera stellar fixar," or sphere of fixed stars.

-In astronomy, the fixed stars (stellae fixae) are the luminary points, mainly stars, that appear not to move relative to one another against the darkness of the night sky in the background.
-This is in contrast to those lights visible to the naked eye, namely the planets and comets, which appear to move slowly among those "fixed" stars.
+In astronomy, the fixed stars (stellae fixae) are the lights (luminary points), mainly stars visible to the naked eye, that appear not to move relative to each other against the dark background of the night sky.
+They are defined in contrast to lights that appear to move relative to each other and to the fixed stars, which include classical planets and comets.
 The fixed stars include all the stars visible to the naked eye other than the Sun, as well as the faint band of the Milky Way.
 Due to their star-like appearance when viewed with the naked eye, the few visible individual nebulae and other deep-sky objects are also counted among the fixed stars.
 Approximately 6,000 stars are visible to the naked eye under optimal conditions.

 The term fixed stars is a misnomer because those celestial objects are not actually fixed with respect to one another or to Earth.
 Due to their immense distance from Earth, these objects appear to move so slowly in the sky that the change in their relative positions is nearly imperceptible on human timescales, except under careful examination with modern instruments, such as telescopes, that can reveal their proper motions.
 Hence, they can be considered to be "fixed" for many purposes, such as navigation, charting of stars, astrometry, and timekeeping.